YayDrew/Scratchpad/README.md

 ('A3', 'Databases', 'In ACID the "I" stands for', 'Isolation'), ('A4', 'Databases', 'In ACID the "D" stands for', 'Durability'), ('A5', 'Trivia', 'Brothers are precious', 'Indeed');

+# Example updates
+UPDATE Q_and_A
+SET answer = 'a color formed by mixing blue and red' WHERE id = 'A6';